StackVista/stackstate-docs/develop/developer-guides/agent_check/how_to_develop_agent_checks.md

 self.gauge("system.cpu.usage", 24.5, tags=["hostname:this-host"])
 ```

-Note: It's important to have a tag or combination of tags that you can use to uniquely identify this metric and map it to the corresponding component within StackState.
+Note: It's important to have a tag or combination of tags that you can use to uniquely identify this metric and map it to the corresponding component within Rancher Observability.

 ➡️ [Learn more about the Agent Check Metric API](agent-check-api.md)

 ### Send Events

 Events can be submitted using the `self.event()` function in the `AgentCheck` interface.
-Events data is stored in the `StackState Generic Events` data source that can be mapped to a telemetry stream on a component in StackState:
+Events data is stored in the `Rancher Observability Generic Events` data source that can be mapped to a telemetry stream on a component in Rancher Observability:

 ![Add telemetry stream](../../../.gitbook/assets/v51_genericevents.png)

-The example below submits an event to StackState when a call to the instance that is monitored exceeds some configured timeout:
+The example below submits an event to Rancher Observability when a call to the instance that is monitored exceeds some configured timeout:

 ```text
 self.event({